 If your home is experiencing foundation failure, such as cracks in the foundation or soil separation, then you may need foundation repairs.
 Finding the right foundation repair specialist can be a difficult process because each company offers different repair methods for fixing your home's foundation.
-That is why it is important to know the important details of every foundation repair method, so you know if you are getting quality products.
+That is why it is important to know the important details of every foundation repair method--including concrete press piles--so you know if you are getting quality products.

 There are many different types of foundation repair products available to repair your home.
 These include steel resistance piers, helical piers, and concrete pressed piles.
 Unfortunately, they all do not perform well or even meet the building code.